Punter2010/bangla-web-fonts-1/README.md

 ![AponaLohit](images/aponalohit.jpg)

 AponaLohit is basically the Lohit font from Ekushey with additional hinting for better look on screen.
 This is some wthat Unicode equivalent of popular Boishakhi font.
-TrueType hintings have been initiated by Ershadul Haq and later improved by Alamigr Mohammed.
+TrueType hintings have been initiated by Ershadul Haq and later improved by Alamgir Mohammed.

 ### Embed Font